Follow these guidelines for safe towing:

-- Attach the loaded trailer to your vehicle without the weight-distributing bars connected.
+- Securely attach the loaded trailer to your vehicle without the weight-distributing bars connected.

 - Measure the height to the top of your vehicle’s front wheel opening on the fender a second time.
 This is H2.

-- Install and adjust the tension in the weight-distributing bars so that the height of your vehicle's front wheel opening on the fender is approximately half the way down from H2, toward H1.
+- Install and adjust the tension in the weight-distributing bars so that the height of your vehicle’s front wheel opening on the fender is approximately halfway between H1 and H2.

 - Lock the bar tension adjuster in place.

 - Check that the trailer tongue securely attaches and locks onto the hitch.